powsybl/powsybl-open-loadflow/docs/loadflow/parameters.md

 **transformerVoltageControlMode**
 This parameter defines which kind of outer loops is used for transformer voltage controls.
 We have three kinds of outer loops:
 - `WITH_GENERATOR_VOLTAGE_CONTROL` means that a continuous voltage control is performed in the same time as the generator voltage control.
-The final transformer $$\rho$$ is obtained by rounding to the closest tap position.
+The final transformer $\rho$ is obtained by rounding to the closest tap position.
 The control deadband is not taken into account.
 - `AFTER_GENERATOR_VOLTAGE_CONTROL` means that a continuous voltage control is performed after the generator voltage control.
-The final transformer $$\rho$$ is obtained by rounding to the closest tap position.
+The final transformer $\rho$ is obtained by rounding to the closest tap position.
 The control deadband is taken into account.
-- `INCREMENTAL_VOLTAGE_CONTROL` means that an incremental voltage control is used. $$\rho$$ always corresponds to a tap position.
+- `INCREMENTAL_VOLTAGE_CONTROL` means that an incremental voltage control is used. $\rho$ always corresponds to a tap position.
 Tap changes using sensitivity computations.
 The control deadband is taken into account.

 The default value is `WITH_GENERATOR_VOLTAGE_CONTROL`.